MKLab-ITI/pygrank/README.md

 We alter this outcome so that it outputs node order, where higher node scores are assigned lower order.
 This is achieved by wrapping a postprocessor around the algorithm.
+There are various postprocessors, including ones to make scores fairness-aware.

 ```python
 >>> from pygrank.algorithms.postprocess import Ordinals